In-Context Reinforcement Learning via Communicative World Models: Experimental Results

 \subsection{Accelerated Control Learning via In-Context Communication}

+\paragraph{Protocol.} To benchmark online in-context adaptation, we isolate source and target environments during adaptation.
+In this Accelerated Adaptation regime, we train an Information Agent as a single foundation model on a distribution of source tasks (\textit{e.g.}, \textit{navigation, lava, object-centric, dynamic-obstacle, etc.}), then freeze its weights (see Appendix C.1 for the complete pre-training set of environments).
+Next, we place a fresh, randomly initialized Control Agent into a distribution of unseen target tasks (\textit{e.g.}, \textit{DoorKey-8x8}) which learns to solve the task by consuming the frozen IA's communicative context alone.
+This clearly isolates the sample-efficiency boost granted by the communicative prior, as the agent must learn from zero examples.
+This contrasts with our Zero-Shot Generalization section, which examines fixed policies with no further adaptation.

-Our first set of experiments assesses the ability of the pre-trained CORAL Information Agent to accelerate the learning of a new Control Agent from scratch in unseen tasks.
-In this setting, the IA's parameters are frozen, and it is paired with a randomly initialized CA in a series of unseen evaluation environments.
-The results presented in Fig.~\ref{fig:learning-curves}, show that the CORAL-guided agent consistently and substantially outperforms both the PPO and world model baseline.
+Our first set of experiments analyzes whether a frozen pre-trained CORAL IA can accelerate the learning of a randomly initialized CA from scratch on new tasks.
+We randomly initialize a new CA from scratch and evaluate it together with the frozen IA in previously unseen environments.

-The learning curves illustrate a significant gain in sample efficiency.
-In tasks such as \textit{DoorKey 8x8} and \textit{Crossings S11N5}, the CORAL agent reaches near optimal performance in approximately half the time required by the PPO agent.
-This advantage is particularly pronounced when applied to more complex or larger versions of the training tasks.
-For instance, in Dynamic Obstacles 16x16 (\textit{DynObs 16x16}), which is a substantially larger and more challenging variant of an environment seen during pretraining, the baselines struggle to make meaningful progress while CORAL makes the CA quickly discover a good policy.
-This shows that the communicative prior provides effective guidance that is not brittle, allowing a new agent to overcome the exploration challenges inherent in these sparse-reward tasks even as the scale and difficulty of the problem increase.
+Fig.~\ref{fig:learning-curves} demonstrates a large improvement in sample efficiency.
+The CORAL agent is able to achieve near-optimal rewards roughly twice as fast as the PPO agent in environments like \textit{DoorKey 8x8} and \textit{Crossings S11N5}.
+This improvement is even more dramatic when we begin to evaluate our method on harder or larger variants of the training environments.
+Consider Dynamic Obstacles 16x16 (\textit{DynObs 16x16}), a much larger and more complicated environment than the environment of the same nature seen by agents during pretraining.
+While the baseline improves marginally over Random performance, CORAL is able to bootstrap the CA to effectively solve the task.
+This suggests that the learned communicative prior can provide strong yet robust guidance for the agent to avoid the exploration difficulty posed by these sparse-reward navigation tasks, even as the problem scales up.